datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. index::
    pair: tag; Git concept
    pair: show; Git command
-   pair: rerun a command; with DataLad
+   pair: rerun command; with DataLad
 .. find-out-more:: What is a tag?

    :term:`tag`\s are markers that you can attach to commits in your dataset history.